andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ### _Loads_ of Lovely Domain Experts - Listen to Them

+Note:
 This came into direct conflict with the fact that there were teams working with different domain experts, on different services, with different release plans; all of whom had to play in this unified "case".

 GOOD THING: HAVING DOMAIN EXPERTS AROUND ALL THE TIME IS A MUST.
 BAD THING / FAILURE: Not listening to the domain experts.
 Domain experts don't know best.

 The second tenent was actually more like a myth, most likely born of misunderstanding / misinterpretation than anything else - it was that "diagrams can't be drawn".
 And despite the fact that a few guerilla diagrams were in existence, this ghost-dictat had largely been adhered to.

 PROBLEM: TECHNICAL TEAM MEMBERS HAD NO WAY OF GRAPPLING WITH THE DOMAIN, NO WAY OF TESTING THEIR UNDERSTANDING OF THE UBIQUITOUS LANGUAGE, AND NO WAY OF MAKING MODELLING BREAKTHROUGHS.
 FAILURE: Ubiquitous language needn't be ubiquitous, nor does it have to give us clues.

+---

+### [Picture of an Iceberg]

 All this combined to create a significant problem - complexities had been created where there needn't be any (significant amounts of complex shared code, lack of domain understanding - breadth and depth - in the devs) and over-simplification where the domain actually needed to be far richer.
 We came to refer to these as the "Icebergs".
 To evidence how this is we need to provide a quick intro to the doimain we're talking about.